 “Did you know I knew him?” he asked already knowing the answer but waiting to see if she lied.

 Isabel nodded.
 “He was the one who showed me that building of yours I like so much.
-He told me you designed it for him fresh out of college,” she admitted.
+He told me you designed it for him fresh out of school,” she admitted.

 Jayson Wells –a typical junior groomed to eventually take over his daddy’s kingdom –had been the first one to give Eli a chance as an architect.
 The building Isabel claimed to like so much, the one she had a picture of in her apartment, was an office compound for Jason’s company.